If you want to try smoking pork ribs and other meat but don’t have a smoker yet, you can start by using what you have.

 Monitoring The Ribs Smoking On The Charcoal Grill

-The temperature inside the grill, with the lid on, should be maintained between 250°F and 300°F. This is the ideal temperature for what is called a low heat smoke.
+The temperature inside the grill, with the lid on, should be maintained between 250°F and 300°F. This is the ideal temperature for what is called low-heat smoke.

 Every hour you must perform the following.

-- Turn the meat.
-Turn the ribs over to ensure and even smoke and cook.
+- Turn the rib meat.
+Turn the smoked baby back ribs over to ensure an even smoke and cook.

 - Add coals if necessary.
 If the temperature is starting to drop, add a few more coals.